Collection defense overview

 If you're fortunate enough to defeat the creditor's summary judgment motion and the parties don't settle at mediation, the next step in a debt collection lawsuit will be a trial.
 The judge will issue detailed instructions about the time leading up to trial.
 There are so many variables at this point that it's difficult to describe all the potential scenarios.
 If you get to this point, you would benefit greatly from discussing your case with an attorney.
 You have a great deal of leverage to get the case resolved if you defeat the summary judgment motion and an experienced consumer attorney can help you maximize that leverage to get the best possible outcome.

-A final word -- the Fair Debt Collection Practices Act
+A Final Word -- the Fair Debt Collection Practices Act

-The Fair Debt Collection Practices Act is a federal law that regulates what debt collectors can and can't do when collecting debts.
-The FDCPA applies even if you owe the debt.
-If you're involved in a debt collection lawsuit, you should to educate yourself about the FDCPA.
-This post is a good place to start.
 Basically, a debt collector can't harass you, lie to you, or use any unfair collection tactics.
 If a debt collector violates the FDCPA, you can sue it for up to $1,000, plus any actual damages.
 The debt collector also has to pay your attorney fees and costs if you win your FDCPA case.
 A FDCPA claim can often be brought as a counterclaim in a debt collection lawsuit, which often will give you additional leverage to get the suit resolved.

 Part 1—The Summons & Complaint